Araragi from Bakemonogitari.

-What the Character Arc does is map out the Emotional path your characters need to take to grow and change into the heroes and heroines your story needs to achieve your story's ending.
+What the Character Arc does is map out the Emotional path your characters need to take to grow and change into the heroes and heroines your story needs to fulfill your story's driving point; the Premise, and achieve your story's desired Ending.

 For the record, a Character Arc can be used all by itself as the plotline for a story or in addition to an actual Plot Arc such as The Heroic Journey, or any of hundreds of Plot Arcs found in books and on the 'net.

 The 7 Stages of Grief:

 Shock &Denial – Pain &Guilt – Anger & Bargaining – Despair & Reflection – Precipice & Choice – Reconstruction & Adjustment – Acceptance & Hope

 Stories are about CHANGE; about adapting and overcoming circumstancing that should take the characters down physically AND emotionally -- and that takes Angst.
 In a solidly built story, both hero and villain change and develop emotionally as well as physically.
 Changing takes suffering.
 Both the hero and the villain should suffer emotionally and physically to make those personal changes happen.